 Class #P04.
 Photographs must be enlarged to 8" x 10".
 This does not include matting and frame size.
 Photographs enlarged on digital devices will be judged as digital enlargements.
-Photographs must be of fine quality, attractively matted AND framed.
-Photographs must be labeled with title.
+Photographs must be of fine quality, attractively matted AND framed. xPhotographs must be labeled with title and state SINGLE ENLARGEMENT.